Arshad-Siddiqui/sidequest/README.md

 gin -i --appPort 8080 --port 3000 --all run main.go
 ```

+- Note: You can run the server with the usual command of 'go run main.go' but you will not get live reloading.

 ## When running tests locally

 Make sure to migrate the database before running the tests.
 Especially when you modify any schemas.